jtsaito/docker-nginx-static/README.md

 docker commit -m "Add nginx serving index.html file statically."
 61aa913398ca foo:nginx_static
 ```

-This will yield a length wiered ting.
-Finalliy you can stop the docker
+This will yield a length weired ting.
+Finally you can stop the docker
 container now.

 ```